drewcobble11/MS_BANA_Capstone_Optimizing_Reds_Lineup/README.md

 ##  Business Value / Impact

 Optimizing lineup construction can lead to measurable improvements in run production.
 Even marginal gains (e.g., +5–10 runs per season) can translate into additional wins, which have significant financial and competitive implications in professional baseball.
-Watch the presentation please.
+Watch the presentation please [Capstone Presentation](https://youtu.be/SFMhf3oID40)

 ---